 The Great Lover

 Long after his athletic career ended, Chamberlain made news by claiming that he had had sex with 20,000 women.
 That comes to 500 women per year, or 10 different women per week in his 40-year career of sharing his sperm.
-This would make the world’s greatest athlete the most prolific lover of all time.
+This would probably make the world’s greatest athlete the most prolific lover of all time.

 Chamberlain’s health first became an issue in the 1960s, when a former coach told the news media that the star player might have had a heart attack before the 1964 season.
 But Chamberlain denied it.